ACMCSUS/DebugJudge/README.md

 ### Code style:

  - Java 8 ( ͡° ͜ʖ ͡°)
+ - Use the established websocket api thing I made for all new stuffs.
+REST is deprecated tbh
  - Spaces > Tabs.
 Use two spaces per level.
  - Java/Oracle naming conventions
  - To declare a route/filter: